 According to the Federal Reserve Bank of St. Louis, the number of commercial banks in the US has been falling steadily for decades.
-In the mid 1980s, the total was over 14,000 but now it's below 5,000.
+In the mid-1980s, the total was over 14,000, but now it's below 5,000.
 Despite that decline, people are still dependent on banks (and other financial institutions) to issue financial instruments like cashier's checks.
-Part of the reason banks are willing to issue these instruments is because of lost instrument bonds.
+Part of the reason banks are willing to provide these instruments is because of lost instrument bonds.

 A Lost Instrument Bond is a type of financial guarantee surety bond.
 Financial guarantee bonds were created to guarantee payments on a financial obligation.
 For instance, if your cashier's check is stolen or lost, a duplicate check will be issued.
 Should the stolen or lost check be deposited, the issuer will be responsible for the funds.
 A Lost Instrument Bond helps guarantee that if the original lost or stolen cashier's check shows up, the bonded party will be less inclined to cash it, too.